-- · Supports VADP-based online backups - · Creates VSS-based snapshots for application-consistent backups - · Allows CBT-based Full, Incremental, and Differential image-level backups of virtual machines - · Supports backup and restore of Thin Provisioned Disks - Enables backup and restore of virtual machines within a Virtual Application (vApp) - Supports Storage vMotion using the vSphere virtual machine locking API - Supports backup and restore of virtual machines that are protected using VMware vSphere Fault Tolerance (vSphere FT), when managed under a vCenter Server by VMware ESXi hosts that use version 6.0 build number 4192238 or later - Support for inclusion and exclusion configuration of virtual machine names for use with backup selection - · Supports file-level restores on Linux and UNIX for: - Extended file systems: EXT2, EXT3, and EXT4 - Extents File System (XFS) versions 2 and 3 (v2 and v3) - · Reduces backup windows by backing up multiple virtual machines in parallel - Reduces network and storage requirements with Active Block Mapping (ABM) - NOTE: ABM is not supported with XFS. - Supports distributed image-level backups and restores, which ensures that jobs run across multiple NetVault Backup Clients acting as backup proxies.
-Using load-balancing, the plug-in lets you transfer jobs to any other available VMware backup proxy, which breaks the coupling of the VMware proxy and its jobs.
-This feature is supported on clients running on mixed operating systems as well as a mixture of physical and virtual machines. - Allows backups and restores of individual virtual drives - Allows Full, Differential, and Incremental file-level backups of Windows- and Linux-based virtual machines - Supports backup and restore of VMware Virtual Volumes (VVols) and VMware vSAN.
-Support for VVols and vSAN includes support for VMware vSphere Storage Policy Based Management (SPBM). - i | NOTE: VMware does not support the SAN transport mode on VVOL and vSAN datastores.
+- · Supports VADP-based online backups - · Creates VSS-based snapshots for application-consistent backups - · Allows CBT-based Full, Incremental, and Differential image-level backups of virtual machines - · Supports backup and restore of Thin Provisioned Disks - Enables backup and restore of virtual machines within a Virtual Application (vApp) - Supports Storage vMotion using the vSphere virtual machine locking API - Supports backup and restore of virtual machines that are protected using VMware vSphere Fault Tolerance (vSphere FT), when managed under a vCenter Server by VMware ESXi hosts that use version 6.0 build number 4192238 or later - Support for inclusion and exclusion configuration of virtual machine names for use with backup selection - Supports file-level restores on Linux and UNIX for: - Extended file systems: EXT2, EXT3, and EXT4 - Extents File System (XFS) versions 2 and 3 (v2 and v3) - · Reduces backup windows by backing up multiple virtual machines in parallel - Reduces network and storage requirements with Active Block Mapping (ABM) - NOTE: ABM is not supported with XFS. - Supports distributed image-level backups and restores, which ensures that jobs run across multiple NetVault Backup Clients acting as backup proxies.
+Using load-balancing, the plug-in includes a Distributed Jobs feature that lets you transfer jobs to any other available VMware backup proxy, which breaks the coupling of the VMware proxy and its jobs.
+This feature is supported on clients running on mixed operating systems as well as a mixture of physical and virtual machines. - NOTE: The jobs of the VMware proxy from NetVault Backup Plug-in for VMware release 12.0 do not distribute to VMware proxies from NetVault Backup Plug-in for VMware 12.1 or later when they do not have vCenter credentials.
+Likewise, jobs of the VMware proxy from Plug-in for VMware 12.0 do not distribute to other VMware proxies from Plug-in for VMware 12.0 if the server is running NetVault Backup 12.1 or later, regardless of vCenter credentials. - Allows backups and restores of individual virtual drives - Allows Full, Differential, and Incremental file-level backups of Windows- and Linux-based virtual machines

-- · Offers ease of use with point-and-click GUI - · Supports deletion of and restore of virtual machine to its original location - · Restores complete virtual machine images or individual files - · Relocates virtual machines to alternate VMware ESXi Server - Restores virtual machines to alternate VMware vCenter Server - · Allows virtual machine renaming during restore - · Allows file-level restores from image-level backups - · Relocates individual files to alternate directory or virtual machine
+- Supports backup and restore of VMware Virtual Volumes (VVols) and VMware vSAN.
+Support for VVols and vSAN includes support for VMware vSphere Storage Policy Based Management (SPBM). - i NOTE: VMware does not support the SAN transport mode on VVOL and vSAN datastores. - Offers ease of use with point-and-click GUI - · Supports deletion of and restore of virtual machine to its original location - · Restores complete virtual machine images or individual files - · Relocates virtual machines to alternate VMware ESXi Server - · Restores virtual machines to alternate VMware vCenter Server - · Allows virtual machine renaming during restore - · Allows file-level restores from image-level backups - · Relocates individual files to alternate directory or virtual machine